mochi-hpc/mofka/docs/usage/topics.rst

    than 100.
 If we would like to aggregate events with similar energy values into the same partition, we could have the partition selector make its decision based on this energy value.
-   Finally, since we know that the energy value is between 0 and 99 and is the only relevant part of an event's Metadata, we could serialize this value into a single byte (:code:`uint8_t`), drastically reducing the metadata size compared with a string like :code:`{"energy":42}`.
+   Finally, since we know that the energy value is between 0 and 99 and is the only relevant part of an event's metadata, we could serialize this value into a single byte (:code:`uint8_t`), drastically reducing the metadata size compared with a string like :code:`{"energy":42}`.

 .. important::